 Partner & Leader, People and Organisation, PwC India

 Our new digital format delivers in-depth analysis, quick-hit summaries, interactive data, and visual storytelling to fuel your imagination and help you make the right decisions for right now.
-Our third issue, “Empower to transform,” highlights three key moves C-suite leaders can make to ensure that their workforce is a driver of transformation.
-These moves revolve around a single imperative: empowering people.
+Our fourth issue, “Risk: See it, share it, sort it,” explores how companies can change the game by viewing the current risk landscape through a new lens.

 Sharp, actionable insights curated to help global leaders build trust and deliver sustained outcomes.
 Explore our latest content on the global issues affecting organisations today from ESG to value creation, technology and cyber to workforce transformation.